taqtiqa/dynahist_rust/README.md

       dynahist --log-quadratic --dynamic --output "dmesg-dynahist-${$(date --iso-8601=date)}.dth"
 ```

-### Porting HDR Histograms
+### Converting HDR Historgrams to DynaHist Histograms

-Note there maybe some further precision loss if you do not choose
-appropriate parameters.
-What is appropriate depends on the parameters
-used to record input data-sketch.

 ```bash
 dynahist --hdr mydata.hdr --log-optimal --output "mydata-${$(date --iso-8601=date)}.dth"
 ```

-### Porting OpenTelemetry
+Note:

-Note there maybe some further precision loss if you do not choose
+If you do not choose appropriate parameters, there maybe some precision
+loss when converting from HDR to DynaTrace.
-appropriate parameters.
-What is appropriate depends on the parameters
+What is appropriate depends on the data and the parameters used to record input
-used to record input data-sketch.
+data-sketch.

+### Converting OpenTelemetry Historgrams to DynaHist Histograms

 ```bash
 dynahist --otlp mydata.oth --log-optimal --output "mydata-${$(date --iso-8601=date)}.dth"
 ```

+Note:
+If you do not choose appropriate parameters, there maybe some precision
+loss when converting from HDR to DynaTrace.
+What is appropriate depends on the data and the parameters used to record input
+data-sketch.

 https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md
 https://docs.rs/tracing-error/0.2.0/tracing_error/